Merpster456/CommunityServiceApp/README.md

 Download this repository anywhere on your computer.
 If you downloaded it as a zip file extract the file so you get the FBLA-Coding-master folder.

+The download button can be found in green at the top of the page.

 ### Mac Start

 To run the program on a mac is very simple.